-Before you can view charts on the Web Security Dashboard, or generate investigative or presentation reports, an essential, Windows-only reporting component-Log Server-must be installed.
-If Log Server is not installed, skip to Lesson 13: Real-Time Monitor, page 46.
+Before you can view charts on the Status > Dashboard page, or generate investigative or presentation reports, an essential, Windows-only reporting component-Log Server-must be installed.
+If Log Server is not installed, skip to Lesson 13: Real-Time Monitor, page 43.